-An undergraduate degree with a major in a relevant discipline: biological sciences, chemistry, earth sciences, forest science, geography, statistics or agricultural science, with a Weighted Average Mark (WAM) of at least 65%.
+completed an undergraduate degree with a major in a relevant discipline (agricultural science, biological science, chemistry, Earth science, ecosystem science, environmental engineering, environmental science, forestry, geography, mathematics and statistics or physics) with a weighted average mark (WAM) of at least 65 per cent.

 Months of entry